halostatue/stars/README.md

 *   [czekster/markov](https://github.com/czekster/markov) - Materials for book: "Markov Chains for programmers"
 *   [DrPostgres/pg_plan_guarantee](https://github.com/DrPostgres/pg_plan_guarantee) - Postgres Query Optimizer Extension that guarantees your desired plan will not change
+*   [burrito-elixir/burrito](https://github.com/burrito-elixir/burrito) - Wrap your application in a BEAM Burrito!
 *   [pmq20/ruby-packer](https://github.com/pmq20/ruby-packer) - Packing your Ruby application into a single executable.
 *   [ahrm/sioyek](https://github.com/ahrm/sioyek) - Sioyek is a PDF viewer designed for reading research papers and technical books.
 *   [file/file](https://github.com/file/file) - Read-only mirror of file CVS repository, updated every half hour.
 NOTE: do not make pull requests here, nor comment any commits, submit them usual way to bug tracker or to the mailing list.
 Maintainer(s) are not tracking  this git mirror.